Corporate vs independent funeral directors: who charges more and why

 Independent operators make up the remaining majority of the market by number of businesses, though not by revenue.
 Most are family-owned, single-location or two-to-three-location operations.
 Some have served their community for decades.

 A family shopping for a funeral director may call three providers with different names, different branding, and different websites.
 In some cases, all three are owned by the same parent company.
-One consumer reported calling two differently named providers and having the same receptionist answer both lines.
+Families have reported ringing two differently named providers and reaching what seemed to be the same office.

 This is not illegal.
 It is standard practice in a consolidated industry.
 But it means that comparing three quotes is only useful if the three quotes come from genuinely separate businesses.